Is Pride Something to be Proud of?

 Although many people don’t know it, the famous expression “Pride goes before a fall” comes from the Bible.
 Pride was listed first of the Seven Deadly Sins, and Christians worried over it mightily.
 Should we still be worried?

 Definitions of pride are always changing.
-The Gay Pride and Black Pride movements promote dignity, visibility, and equality in revolutionary ways.
-With many liberation movements reclaiming the word “pride,” they’ve made it, well … something to be proud of!
+The Gay Pride and Black Pride movements have promoted dignity, visibility and equality in revolutionary ways.
+Now that so many liberation movements have reclaimed the word “pride,” they’ve made it, well . . . something to be proud of!

 So has pride been rendered harmless, and even become a good thing?

 Surely it’s natural to take pleasure from one’s own achievements.
 We want the people we love to be proud of themselves.